afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JWT Creation: Easily create signed JWTs with claims (e.g., user ID, roles, expiration time).</p>
+- **JWT Creation**: Easily create signed JWTs with claims (e.g., user ID, roles, expiration time).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JWT Verification: Verify the authenticity and integrity of received JWTs.</p>
+- **JWT Verification**: Verify the authenticity and integrity of received JWTs

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Algorithm Support: Supports various JWT signing algorithms (e.g., HS256, RS256, RSA).</p>
+- **Algorithm Support**: Supports various JWT signing algorithms (e.g., HS256, RS256, RSA).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Claim Extraction: Extract claims from a JWT for use within your application.</p>
+- **Claim Extraction**: Extract claims from a JWT for use within your application.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Easy to Use: Provides a simple and intuitive API for working with JWTs.</p>
+- **Easy to Use**: Provides a simple and intuitive API for working with JWTs.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Authentication: Implement user authentication and authorization within your applications.</p>
+- **Authentication**: Implement user authentication and authorization within your applications.

 ---